Beyond Hispanic Heritage Month: How to Invest in Employees Year-Round

 Access to employer-sponsored educational assistance has been life-changing for my teachers.
 They flourish academically and grow personally and professionally as they continue to build their careers.
 Nothing pleases me more.
 We live in a diverse community and spreading knowledge and the benefit of education inspires — and elevates — everyone.

 I’ve dedicated my career to empowerment through education, especially for Hispanic Latino populations.
-We have an important role in this country.
-We need to share what we have to offer in this world.
+We have an important role in this country and need to share what we have to offer with the world.

 Let’s use Hispanic Heritage Month to create lasting change

-By 2025, Hispanics will likely contribute more to US GDP growth than non-Hispanics.
-Latinos are projected to make up 22.4% of the U.S. labor force by 2030 - and more than 30% by 2060.
+Hispanics will account for 78% of net new workers in the U.S. between 2020 and 2030.
 That means the future success of organizations is directly tied to the education and skill of the Hispanic Latino workforce.

-Recently, Hispanic enrollment at four-year colleges reached an all-time high but barriers to education, including affordability, still remains for many.
+Hispanic enrollment at four-year colleges is at an all-time high but barriers to education, including affordability, remain for many.

 Hispanic student holding books